TI Methods Speaker Series

 The TI Methods Speaker Series are offered free of charge and everyone is welcome.
 The event is held at noon on the last Wednesday of each month and used to take place in Rudy North Lecture Theatre (CBH 101) in the Centre for Brain Health, UBC Point Grey Campus.
 During the COVID-19 pandemic, while physical distancing measures are in effect, the TI Methods Speaker Series are offered via videoconference.
 The presentations are recorded and the video recordings are posted online.

 This event has already taken place.
-A video recording will be posted here soon.
+Scroll down to view a video recording of the event.

 WHEN: Wednesday, February 24th, 2021 from 12:00 to 1:00 PM PDT [click here to convert to your local time]